JaniFI/Ogar/README.md

 - [x] Team mode
 - [x] Spectate mode

 Playerbots are currently basic and for testing purposes.
-To use them, change "serverBots" to a value higher than zero (I like to use 50) in the config field of GameServer.js.
+To use them, change "serverBots" to a value higher than zero (I like to use 50).

 ## Obtaining and Using
 If you are on Windows, just launch Ogar_GUI.exe